hannesphillips/Documentation/setenv_getenv.md

     $HOME = /class/classes/username
     $PWD = /class/classes/username

-Example 2: This example shows what happens when the `overwrite` paramater is a non-zero and `v_name` does not have a value.
+Example 2: This example shows what happens when the `overwrite` paramater is a non-zero and `v_name` has a blank value as in `v_name = ""` so a empty string.

     ppath = getenv("PWD");
     if(ppath == NULL)
       perror("getenv");
     cout << "$PWD = " << ppath  << endl;    //in this case ppath ="" because the environment of $PWD is not set

 Output of the following code will be `$PWD = ` this is because the environment of `$PWD` is set to `""` in this case, it makes the `ppath` point to a empty string.
-Hence the reason it does not throw an error, however if `$PWD` was not defined an error would be thrown.
+Hence the reason it does not throw an error, however if `$PWD` was an undefined variable then `perror` is called.

     ppath = getenv("HOME");
     if(ppath == NULL)
       perror("getenv");
     cout << "$HOME = " << ppath << endl;

-Output: of this code would be `$HOME = /class/classes/username` this is because the char variable `ppath` is getting the environment from `getenv("HOME")` and the environment of `$HOME` is `/class/classes/username`.
+Output: of this code is `$HOME = /class/classes/username` this is because the char variable `ppath` is getting the environment from `getenv("HOME")` and the environment of `$HOME` is `/class/classes/username`.
 So `ppath` points to that environment.
-There is also proper error checking to make sure that `$HOME` has a environment and if it does not the `perror` is called.
+There is also proper error checking to make sure that `$HOME` has a environment and if it does not `perror` is called.

     if(-1==setenv("PWD",ppath,1))           //since the overwrite paramater is non-zero it replaces environment